How Inflammation Affects Your Workout and Life

-Muscle inflammation is a gift; that achy feeling is our body’s way of telling us to back off and let it heal so it can make us stronger.
-That one little gem has really changed the way I think about exercise soreness and inflammation.
-I now look at it as an important part of the process rather than something I can’t wait to have end so I can get back to training on the track or gym.
+Muscle inflammation is actually a gift; that tight achy feeling is our body’s way of yelling at us to back off and let it relax and have the chance to heal so it can make us fitter and stronger.
+That one little change in thought process has really changed the way I think about exercise induced soreness and inflammation.
+I now look at it as an opportunity an important part of the process rather than something I want to end fast so I can get back to training on the track or gym.

-Most of us hear the word inflammation and images of swollen ankles, puffy knees, and ice packs quickly come to mind, followed by fears of being side lined with strains, sprains, and other annoying injuries.
-But inflammation is also part of a vital balancing act going on in your body every time you work out.
+Most of the world will hear the word inflammation and images of swollen ankles, sore puffed up knees, and the heavy use of ice packs quickly come to mind, followed by the usual fears of being side lined for days, weeks or even months with strains, sprains, and other annoying injuries.
+But inflammation is also a key part of the vital balancing act going on in our bodies every time you work out.

-To appreciate inflammation’s impact on your workout, it’s important to first understand how it affects the body in general.
-Part of the immune system’s protective mechanism against injury, foreign substances, and infection, inflammation can be acute and short-term, like when you sprain a ligament, or low-grade and chronic, like when it’s related to such on-going conditions as sinus infections or Lyme disease.
-Here’s how inflammation works: When the immune system senses something is amiss — you twist an ankle or sprain your wrist, for example — it expands the blood vessels leading to the injured area and seals off those leading away from it.
-The body then sends in a double dose of inflammatory cytokines and white blood cells (think of them as your internal repair crew).
-With the “enter” door open and the “exit” door shut, the cytokines and white blood cells pile up, working overtime to repair and rebuild injured muscles and ligaments.
-Once the trauma has been reduced and any infections in the area have been eliminated, the body automatically reopens the “exit” blood vessels for the cytokines, and the swelling goes down.
+To appreciate just how inflammation impacts on your training, it’s vitally important to first initially understand how it affects the body in general.
+A main part of the immune system’s protective mechanism against injury, foreign substances, and infection, inflammation can be simply acute and short-term, like when you have a sprain, or lower-level and chronic, like when it’s related to such on-going conditions as a nasty sinus infections or even Lyme disease.
+Here’s exactly how inflammation works: When the immune system senses something is not right — you twist your ankle or even sprain your wrist, for example — it starts by expanding the blood vessels leading to the injured area and shuts off those leading away from it.
+The immune system then sends in a double dose of inflammatory cytokines and good white blood cells (think of them as your internal hardcore repair crew).
+With the “enter” door open and the “exit” door shut, the cytokines and white blood cells pile up and get to work, working overtime to rebuild and repair your injured muscles and ligaments.
+Once this trauma has been reduced and any infections in the area have been successfully eliminated, the body automatically reopens the “exit” blood vessels for the cytokines, and the swelling goes down.

-The immune system produces some degree of inflammation to heal any kind of injury or illness.
-Levels that are too high, however, can damage healthy muscle and tissue cells while trying to repair the unhealthy ones, leading to additional aches and pains.
-In the case of exercise the problem may become chronic: You take a tough kickboxing class; afterward, your knees are slightly swollen as the healing process begins to repair and rebuild your tendons and ligaments.
-But if you take another class before you’re fully recovered, you add more swelling to the already inflamed area.
-Eventually your body can’t keep up.
-“Too much joint inflammation can lead to arthritis,” cautions Steven Lamm, MD, professor of internal medicine at NYU School of Medicine in New York City.
-“It’s unhealthy in other areas of the body as well: Excessive inflammation in the lungs can cause asthma, and in the intestines it can lead to colitis.”
+The immune framework creates some level of inflammation in order to mend any sort of damage or ailment.
+Levels that are excessively high, in any case, can harm sound muscle and tissue cells while attempting to fix the undesirable ones, prompting additional aches and pains.
+On account of activity the issue may wind up constant: You take an extreme kickboxing class; a while later, your knees are marginally swollen as the recuperating procedure fixes and reconstruct your ligaments and tendons.
+Be that as it may, in the event that you take another class before you’re completely recuperated, you add all the more swelling to the effectively aroused region.
+In the end your body can’t keep up.
+“An excess of joint irritation can prompt joint pain,” alerts Steven Lamm, MD, educator of interior medication at NYU School of Medicine in New York City.
+“It’s unfortunate in different territories of the body also: Excessive irritation in the lungs can cause asthma, and in the digestive organs it can prompt colitis.”

-But how much inflammation is too much?
-What are the signs that you’re hurting instead of helping your body?
-Discover the secret to mastering this fine balancing act.
+But how much of this inflammation is too much?
+What exactly are the signs that you are actually now hurting instead of helping your body?
+Discover that very secret to mastering this fine balancing act.

 What Causes Inflammation and Why You Need It